delta-io/delta/PROTOCOL.md

 In order to support column mapping usage tracking, writers must:
  - Write `protocol` and `metaData` actions when Column Mapping Usage Tracking is turned on for the first time:
    - Write a `protocol` action with writer version 7 and the feature `columnMappingUsageTracking` in the `writerFeatures`.
-   - Write a `metaData` actions with the table property `delta.columnMapping.hasDroppedOrRenamed` set to `false` when creating a new table, or set to `true` when enabling usage tracking on an existing table.
+   - Write a `metaData` action with the table property `delta.columnMapping.hasDroppedOrRenamed` set to `false` when creating a new table, or set to `true` when enabling usage tracking on an existing table.
  - When dropping or renaming a column `delta.columnMapping.hasDroppedOrRenamed` must be set to `true`.
  - After `delta.columnMapping.hasDroppedOrRenamed` is set to `true` it must never be set back to `false` again.